 With accounts payable automation, businesses retrieve the data needed to make informed purchasing decisions from vendors.
 In Ardent Partners’ ePayables 2016 report, reducing processing costs was the number one focus of AP leaders.
 Fortunately for businesses, this is also one of the first impacts of upgrading AP systems to include ePayments.

 Incorporating the AvidXchange™ suite of AP and Payment Automation tools not only boosts efficiency but gives businesses the data and insight needed to make informed vendor and purchase requisition decisions.
-According to a recent survey, for both suppliers and customers in B2B relationships, the benefits of ePayments are evident.
-Businesses enjoy the increased convenience for employees (23%), lower processing costs (22%), and rebates and incentives (21%), among other benefits.
 More insight into B2B problems leads to more informed purchasing decisions and cost savings.